-- What is programmatic native advertising?
+- What is programmatic native advertising and how do native ad units work?

-- Types of native ad formats
+- Native ad formats (ad types)

 - Benefits of programmatic native advertising